The Ultimate In Birding Tours

 Next, we will visit the island of Ua Huka, which still holds the beautiful endemic Ultramarine Lorikeet.
 This endangered species is now extinct on the other inhabited islands in the Marquesas but remains fairly common here.
 We will also want to see the endemic Iphis Monarch (now also restricted to Ua Huka).

-If conditions at the time permit, we will also visit a remote, uninhabited and very rarely visited islet that is one of the last two strongholds of the beautiful Marquesan Ground Dove.
+We will also visit a remote, uninhabited and very rarely visited islet that is one of the last two strongholds of the beautiful Marquesan Ground Dove.

 Our final port of call in the Marquesas is Nuku Hiva.
 Nuku Hiva is the largest of the Marquesas and is nearly 1500 kilometres from Tahiti, a greater distance than that between London and Rome!